leesolutions/marionette/README.md

     MISC:
+    # By default, the tcp location will be the connection on eth1 and port 5555
+    # The service picks up the tcp location from /etc/marionette.tcp, update if necessary.

     # run as root
     chkconfig marionette on     # start marionette daemon at boot service marionette start    # start marionette as a service service marionette restart  # restart marionette service service marionette stop     # stop marionette service